randohinn/Voog-GACommerce/README.md

 # Voog-GACommerce
 [![Voog badge](https://img.shields.io/badge/Voog-voog.com-blue.svg)](https://voog.com)

-This is a snippet of JS code, that allows to view Voog E-commerce purchases in Google Analytics.
-It supports Google Tag Manager and standalone Google Analytics
+Voog-GACommerce is a third-party drop-in javascript tool that allows to send and track Voog E-commerce purchases in Google Analytics.
+Currently supports stanalone GA and Google Tag Manager.
+Work efforts are underway to support enhanced ecommere tracking.

 ## Setup

 1. Set up Google Analytics on your site.
 2. Enable E-commerce in your Google Analytics settings.
 The code does currently not support the enhanced version
 3. Include the appropriate JS file.

     ## Stand-alone Google Analytics

     1. Download [`gacommerce.js`](Regular%20Ecommerce/gacommerce.js) and upload it to your scripts folder in the Voog code editor.